 DREAM then acquired adaptive snow skiing equipment and began offering alpine skiing to persons with disabilities at Big Mountain (now Whitefish Mountain Resort).
 The DREAM program was patterned after the original and now world famous, adaptive program at Winter Park, Colorado.

-What started as a small non-profit organization helping a small number of disabled adults and children has continued to grow annually.
+What started as a small non-profit organization helping a small number of adults and children with disabilities has continued to grow annually.
 In 2009, DREAM expanded its winter program by adding summer adaptive recreation opportunities.
 Each year, more activities are added to make the outdoors accessible year round by participants.